19th Avenue/Camelback station

-19th Avenue/Camelback station is a station on the B Line of the Valley Metro Rail system in Uptown Phoenix, Arizona, United States.
+19th Avenue/Camelback station is a station on the B Line of the Valley Metro Rail & Streetcar system in Uptown Phoenix, Arizona, United States.
 A park and ride lot is adjacent to the station on the south side of Camelback Road.

 Station art

 The 19th Avenue/Camelback station features art by Josh Garber:

-"This landmark is approximately 30 feet tall, with an aluminum “skin” on the outside made from cut segments of aluminum bars.
-Fiber optic lights under the skin transform the sculpture into an inviting beacon at night.
+"This landmark is approximately 30 feet tall, with an aluminum "skin" on the outside made from cut segments of aluminum bars.
+Fiber optic lights under the skin transform the sculpture into an inviting beacon at night."